kaizen-ai/kaizenflow/documentation/general/code_style.md

     - send the rest to warnings.log
     - at the end of the run, reports "there are warnings in warnings.log"

+## Don't mix real changes with linter changes

+- The linter is in change of reformatting the code according to our conventions and reporting potential problems

+1) We don't commit changes that modify the code together with linter reformatting, unless the linting is applied to the changes we just made
+    - The reason for not mixing real and linter changes is that for a PR or to just read the code it is difficult to understand what really changed vs what was just a cosmetic modification

+2) If you are worried the linter might change your code in a way you don't like, e.g.,
+    - screwing up some formatting you care about for some reason, or
+    - suggesting changes that you are worried might introduce bugs you can commit your code and then do a "lint commit" with a message "PartTaskXYZ: Lint"
+- In this way you have a backup state that you can rollback to, if you want

+3) If you run the linter and see that the linter is reformatting / modifying pieces of code you din't change, it means that our team mate forgot to lint their code
+    - `git blame` can figure out the culprit
+    - You can send him / her a ping to remind her to lint, so you don't have to clean after him / her

+    - In this case, the suggested approach is:
+        - commit your change to a branch / stash
+        - run the linter by itself on the files that need to be cleaned, without any change
+        - run the unit tests to make sure nothing is breaking
+        - you can fix lints or just do formatting: it's up to you
+        - you can make this change directly on `master` or do a PR if you want to be extra sure: your call

 # Assertions

 ## Use positional args when asserting